ginayin1994/mfadt-majorstudio-1/Assignments/ideas-in-form-1D.md

 ## Assignment guidelines
 * A creative writing assignment about this project.
 Who, what, when, how, why?
 Identify and research the central domains involved with the project.
 * Story and research presentation describing why you are studying that domain.

-#### Speculative:
-* A character-study on your idea.
-* Who/what are it’s friends?
-It’s enemies?
-* What does it want?
-What are it’s strengths?
-It’s weaknesses?
-* When did it/will it become something people were/are aware of?
-* How is it used?
-* Why does it exist?

-#### User-scenario:
-* Who is your project’s or product’s user?
-* What are their goals and motivations?
-* When in their life will they find your project useful?
-* How will your project help them achieve those?
-* Why will they chose your idea over what’s already out there?
+The research presentation should include these: 1) Show expanded mind map of domains, 2) Pick a few central ones and research deep into them.
+3) Describe why you are studying them, 4) List communities of practice: who else is studying or making art/design/tech about these domains?

 ## Presentation guidelines
 * On Monday, 9/11